 Neighborhood buy-in is critical.
 That’s why the process starts with organizing a broad cross-section of people representing the area’s business community, residents, property owners, district organizations, and community groups.
 Everyone with a stake in the district and its future should be involved in preparing the best plan for the neighborhood.

 The management of the district will occur at a local level.
-PDC’s role will be to support the districts in their management of the district through seed funding, technical assistance, and overall support.
+Prosper Portland’s role will be to support the districts in their management of the district through seed funding, technical assistance, and overall support.